 Surficial deposits of sulphur are known in the Harper and Lambert Creeks area in Tps.
-105 and 106, R.3 W5M. sulphur appears associated with several gassy, sulphurous, salty, cool-water springs.
+105 and 106, R.3 W5M.
+The sulphur appears associated with several gassy, sulphurous, salty, cool-water springs.
 The locations of sulphurous springs observed during the field work are shown on the accompanying areal geology map and also on Plate 16.
 Two of the springs on Harper Creek were examined in detail during the course of the field work in 1968.
-These are at Field Stations 9C and 10C (Plate 16) in sections, 11 and 2 respectively of Tp 106, R.3.
-Color Plates I3 and I4 are close-up views of the springs at Field Stations 9C and 10C.
+These are at Field Stations 9C and 10C (Plate 16) in sections 11 and 2 respectively of Tp 106, R.3.
+Color Plates 13 and 14 are close-up views of the springs at Field Stations 9C and 10C.
 The sulphurous spring at station 9C is much the smaller of the two and measures about 200 feet eastwest and approximately 100 feet north-south.
-Sulphurous gas and water are emitted from the source area near the eastern end The water flow is estimated to be between 600 of the springs.
-The water temperature is about 35°F. and 800 gallons per hour.
-Sulphur has been deposited at the surface over an area within a radius of approximately 50 feet from the source.
-Foul-smelling sulphurous gas (H2S?) is also being emitted at the springs.
-The sulphur accumulating near the source persists for a depth of only a Below this is black mud or clay which is completely few inches.
+Sulphurous gas and water are emitted from the source area near the eastern end of the springs.
+The water flow is estimated to be between 600 and 800 gallons per hour.
+The water temperature is about 35° F. Sulphur has been deposited at the surface over an area within a of approximately 50 feet from the source.
+Foul-smelling radius sulphurous gas $(H_2S?)$ is also being emitted at the springs.
+The sulphur accumulating near the source persists for a depth of only a few inches.
+Below this is black mud or clay which is completely water saturated and emits a mild sulphurous odor.
+At a location some 50 feet west-southwest of the source, on the edge of the spring area, a shallow bore hole was drilled with the Haynes portable power auger.
+An odorless sticky black mud was encountered from the surface to the total depth at 5 feet.